anaismu/anaismu.github.io/README.md

 ## About
 Anaïs C. Murat is a PhD candidate in Computer Science at [Trinity College Dublin](https://tcd.ie) since September 2021.
 She is part of the third cohort being funded by the Science Foundation Ireland’s **Centre for Research Training in Artificial Intelligence [(CRT-AI)](https://crt-ai.ie)**.
 Particularly interested in syntax and, more broadly, in the underlying rules and patterns governing human interactions, she investigates how these concepts can be applied to the field of Artificial Intelligence.

-Coming from human sciences, she holds a [Bachelor’s degree in Sciences of Language](https://www.univ-lyon2.fr/licence-1-sciences-du-langage) from [Université Lumière Lyon 2](https://www.univ-lyon2.fr/) (France), a first-class honours [Master’s Degree in Speech and Language Processing](https://www.tcd.ie/slscs/postgraduate/taught-courses/speech-language-processing/) from [Trinity College Dublin](https://tcd.ie), and, in parallel, she secured a [diploma in English Literature and Civilisation](https://www.univ-lyon2.fr/licence-2-langues-litteratures-et-civilisations-etrangeres-et-regionales-anglais).
+Coming from the humanities, she holds a [Bachelor’s degree in Sciences of Language](https://www.univ-lyon2.fr/licence-1-sciences-du-langage) from [Université Lumière Lyon 2](https://www.univ-lyon2.fr/) (France), a first-class honours [Master’s Degree in Speech and Language Processing](https://www.tcd.ie/slscs/postgraduate/taught-courses/speech-language-processing/) from [Trinity College Dublin](https://tcd.ie), and, in parallel, she secured a [diploma in English Literature and Civilisation](https://www.univ-lyon2.fr/licence-2-langues-litteratures-et-civilisations-etrangeres-et-regionales-anglais).

-She is also a founding member of the CRT AI’s Newsletter Team [_The Turing Point_](https://www.crt-ai.ie/news/crt-newsletter-turing-point/).
+She is also a founding member of the CRT AI’s Newsletter Team [_The Turing Point_](https://www.crt-ai.ie/news/crt-newsletter-turing-point/) which reported on different aspects of AI, such as gender bias and generative AI.

 ## Research Interests